-Virtually all Family Offices have built their wealth based on an underlying business that was tremendously successful.
-As such, the concept of investing for the long term in private companies, particularly those in a familiar industry, is logical and natural.
-As well, over the last few decades, institutions have increasingly understood the benefits of greater allocations to more illiquid assets (such as private companies), as a means to not only capture higher returns, but to also reduce overall portfolio volatility and exposure to frequently volatile public markets.
+Virtually all Family Offices have built their wealth based on a tremendously successful underlying business.
+As such, investing for the long term in private companies, particularly those in a familiar industry, is logical and natural.
+As well, over the last few decades, institutions have increasingly understood the benefits of greater allocations to more illiquid assets (such as private companies), as a means to not only capture higher returns but to also reduce overall portfolio volatility and exposure to frequently volatile public markets.
 The classic example of this strategy is the Yale Endowment Model.

 Most family offices and institutions heavily weight their allocations to private companies that are relatively mature or in need of repositioning or re-engineering (private equity).
-In fact, in general, institutions allocate twice as much capital to private equity than venture capital, and as of 2016, 81% of family offices are investing in direct private equity deals.
-Again, this makes sense as families and institutions are familiar and comfortable with ongoing, cash flowing businesses that are generally seen as ‘lower risk’ that earlier stage, venture type companies.
+In fact, institutions generally allocate twice as much capital to private equity than venture capital, and as of 2016, 81% of family offices are investing in direct private equity deals.
+Again, this makes sense as families and institutions are familiar and comfortable with ongoing, cash-flowing businesses that are generally seen as ‘lower risk’ than earlier stage, venture type companies.

-While we are clearly strong advocates for early-stage venture capital investments, it is also clear that traditional investing in this asset class does pose some challenges.
+While iSelect is a strong advocate for access to early-stage venture capital investments, it is also clear that traditional investing in this asset class does pose some challenges.
 To cite a few:

-- Virtually all traditional venture funds have a 10-year investment period – thus locking up capital for at least ten years (some utilize provisions to extend this period).
-The actual investment period may only last for the first 5 years or so, with the remaining years dedicated to harvesting the companies.
+- Traditional venture funds have a 10-year investment period – thus locking up capital for at least ten years (some utilize provisions to extend this period).
+The actual investment period may only last for the first five years or so, with the remaining years dedicated to harvesting the companies.
 This limits the number of opportunities a fund can invest in.